avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 Please follow the description to create a new settings catalog for Windows 10+ VDI or multisession: [How to configure profiles](https://avdpunks.com/avd/2022/02/05/IntuneConfigOptForAVD.html#How-to-configure-profiles)

+You can create a new configuration policy or add the setting to an existing policy.

 Search for **Allow Location** in the settings picker and select **Allow Location** in the results list.

 ![This image shows the Intune Settings picker for Allow Location](/assets/img/2022-06-14/2022-06-14-005.png)

+Next, select **Force Location On.
+All location privacy settings are toggled...** for the Allow Location setting on the Configuration Settings tab.

 ![This image shows the Intune Settings Catalog to allow location](/assets/img/2022-06-14/2022-06-14-006.png)

+If you have created a new policy, you must assign that policy to a user or device group.

+That is all to enable location services via Intune configuration policy.

 ### Via GPO